~ WINTER SESSION 2022-2023 ~

 So far, that initiative welcomed 50+ new filmmakers to the network.

-The select winners of the inaugural PAMA Session (Winter 2021) are as follow.
+The select winners of the PAMA Winter Session 2022-2023 are as follow.

 The Paris Art and Movie Awards network exists since 2011.
 We are constantly working on building and expanding our international network and platform, for the filmmakers to use all year long.